metalworn/vcard/README.md

 The server is broken up into a few parts to simplify the operation and security.
 There is extensive setup and configuration that must be completed before this will work, and is no way a simple setup.

 The site is built as a static php/HTML site that can be hosted from any modern web server.
-I c
+I chose apache2 as it is most familiar to me.
+Nginx would be another option.

+Installation and configuration of a web server is out of scope for these instructions.

+### QRL Node

+This is required to transact on the QRL network.
+You will need to sync a full node.

+### Scripting

+There are a few scripts that this fauce